LiamTheronC/Waymo-Motion-Preprocess/README.md

     └──'polyline' or 'polygon'
     └──'type'(#)
  ```
- > A driveway (also called drive in UK English) is a type of private road for local access to one or a small group of structures, and is owned and maintained by an individual or group.(From Wikipedia)
+ > A driveway (also called drive in UK English) is a type of private road for local access to one or a small group of structures, and is owned and maintained by an individual or group.(from Wikipedia)

  * `'lane'` contains features including: